mohamedahmadian/voting/README.md

 The test project has been deployed on Render.com website which consist of following:

 - postgres database
-  -- storing information about following entities
+  -- storing data about voting system
-  --- user
-  --- poll
-  --- options
-  --- voting
 - voting backend service
-  -- This service has logic for voting system, websocket managements
+  -- TContains the voting system logic and WebSocket management.
 - socket client test service
-  -- This service is used to act as client ( websocket ) for out websocket server that is launched on the same port of backend service ( )
+  -- Simulates a WebSocket client that connects to the WebSocket server running on the same port as the backend service.

 ## Support